cinaq/cinaq-website/content/blog/ultimate-distributed-workstation.md

 ## Requirements

-In order to explain my problem one needs to understand the context.
+To explain my problem I will start with the context.
 My primary use case is that I want access to all my files at all times on different devices.
 The type of files are:

 * Google files; I use google workspace for most of my work and personal files
 * Lots of git repositories